Asana time tracking integration

 1. Quick setup

-We sync all your projects automatically.
-Sign up and start tracking time right away.
-No manual project setup is required.
+When you connect Asana with Everhour timesheet app, we automatically sync your projects so that your team can start tracking time right away.
+No manual project setup required.

 2. Less employee teaching

-You don’t need to explain much to your staff.
-Time tracking controls will naturally appear right inside the Asana interface, making it easy to track time.
+You don’t need to explain to your staff how to use additional employee time tracking software.
+Time tracking controls will appear right inside the Asana interface, making it easy for them to track time.

-You often forget to track time as it's not convenient to switch between apps.
+Employees often forget to track time as it's not convenient for them to switch between time clock app and project management app.
 Everhour eliminates these steps and improves time tracking accuracy.

 4. Estimates are always in front of you